 - Know the holidays that suspend Alternate Side Parking rules.

 To learn more about the significance of these holidays that save drivers’ time and sanity, discover their meanings in the list of dates, below.
 Happy Holidays!

 New York City Alternate Side Parking Rules 2022 Suspension Calendar

-All dates below are for 2021 and include holidays’ meanings and origins.
+All dates below are for 2022 and include holidays’ meanings and origins.
 Not all denominations of a religion celebrate the same holy days, or observe them in the same way.
-According to the Department of Transportation, the process through which new days have been added to the ASP holiday suspensions in recent years has been through the City Council passing legislation.
+According to the Department of Transportation, the process through which new days have been added to the ASP holiday suspensions in recent years has been through City Council legislation.
 Download a printable copy of the NYC Department of Transportation Alternate Side Parking (ASP) rules and calendar here.
 Learn more about official parking rules and fees on the NYC DOT site.